Steve Jobs poster

 The inciting incident occurs at 15 minutes when Jobs learns the Macintosh won't say "hello" due to insufficient memory, and the computer magazine exposé about his daughter Lisa threatens to overshadow the launch..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jobs steps on stage to present the Macintosh to the world, committing fully to his vision despite all the conflicts and unresolved personal issues., moving from reaction to action.
+This reveals the protagonist's commitment to Jobs steps on stage to present the Macintosh to the world, committing fully to his vision despite all the conflicts and unresolved personal issues., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Lisa tells Jobs "I don't want your money" and walks away, rejecting him completely.
 Jobs faces the death of his relationship with his daughter and the cost of his inability to connect., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.